city_hall

 Symptoms and Treatment

-The most common symptom of monkeypox infection is a rash that looks like raised bumps, pimples, or fluid-filled sores.
+The most common symptom of mpox infection is a rash that looks like raised bumps, pimples, or fluid-filled sores.
 The rash can be painful and sores can vary from a few to many.
 They can appear anywhere on the face, arms, feet, and body, including the genitals or anus, and can be confused with syphilis, herpes, and other sexually transmitted infections.
 Eventually, the bumps get crusty, scab over and fall off.
 An infected person is considered contagious until they fall off and a layer of fresh, new skin develops.

 Most people fully recover after 2-4 weeks.